 The coaching philosophy and approach to competitive swimming that drives the Geelong Swimming Club coaching team is simple and consist of five parts:

-Our Head Coach Sam Ashby and Assistant Head Coach Lucky Weerakody are both qualified ASTCA Silver Licence Swimming Coaches, which is different to Aust Swim qualifications for swim teachers Other coaches either hold or are working towards completing their Bronze Licence.
+Our Head Coach Sam Ashby and National Prep Coach Kirsten Lowe-Jabornik are both qualifies ASTCA Silver Licence Swimming Coaches.
+Other coaches either hold or are working towards completing their Bronze Licence.
 Qualified coaches must be insured and registered with the national coaching body.
-To hold and maintain this registration, they must have a current CPR certificate and undertake regular professional development activities which often involve travel and accommodation.
-These activities come at considerable cost both in time and money for our coaches.
+To hold and maintain this registration, they must maintain their First Aid and CPR certification and undertake regular professional development activities.

 This involves constant monitoring of the group to ensure swimmers are working at the appropriate level to achieve the desired training outcomes.
 This includes visual monitoring, giving feedback, timing reports, taking stroke counts and rates, monitoring heart rates, teaching skills and drills, and educating swimmers on the purpose of each drill and how it can help improve their stroke, teaching and improving race skills such as starts, turns and finishes, keeping records of swimmers as well as ensuring swimmers have appropriate rest and drinks.
 The coach sometimes moves away from direct poolside to monitor swimmers unobtrusively.
 On other occasions, the coach may video the swimmers from above or below the water for a more thorough analysis of stroke technique.